greatminds-life/blog2/content/blog/post-1.md

 <br>

-#### Tips to lower EFC to increase chance of getting granted
+#### How to lower EFC?
 This is about to minimize the 4 factors contributing EFC - parent income, parent asset, student income and student asset.
 ###### minimizing parent income
-I am an employee of a company so thought there is no room to minimize my income.
-One way I learned is to get involved in any form of business as a second job so that I can file 1099 tax form.
-This way, I can include business expenses through the business I am involved to lower my total income.
-Other than that, parent income is mostly denoted as AGI(Adjusted Gross Income).
+As an employee, there is not much room to lower parent income since it is all reported and tracked. <mark>One way to get around is to start or get involved in a business apart from day time job so that you can file expenses from the business which will lower your income level.</mark>
 ###### minimizing parent asset
 Asset types which will be included in calculating EFC are as follows:
-- 529
+> 529
-- UGMA/UTMA
+> UGMA/UTMA
-- Stock/Mutual fund/ETF
+> Stock/Mutual fund/ETF
-- Savings/CD
+> Savings/CD
-- Rental property
+> Rental property
-- Trust fund
+> Trust fund
-- Resident home (public schools may exclude)
+> Resident home (public schools may exclude)

 Assets excluded from EFC:
-- Qualified retirement fund : 401k, IRA, Roth,...
+> Qualified retirement fund : 401k, IRA, Roth,...
-- Qualified annuity
+> Qualified annuity
-- IGIP(7702) : IUL(Indexed Universal Life insurance), ...
+> IGIP(7702) : IUL(Indexed Universal Life insurance), ...

-Based on this, plan should be focusing moving assets from includable to excludable.
-If payting mortgage, re-financing would lower the equity value thus decrease EFC.
-Specifically, 529, student expense fund, would require attention cause some school would immediately disqualify the application if 529 exists.
+Based on this, plan should be focusing reallocating assets from includable to excludable.
+<mark>If you're payting mortgage, re-financing would lower the equity value of the house thus decrease EFC.</mark>
+<mark>529, student expense fund, would require special attention cause some school would immediately disqualify the application if 529 exists.</mark>
+<mark>Life insurance products, such as IUL(Indexed Universal Life Insurance), could be used to lower includable assets.
+You could also get tax benefits as well.</mark>

 ###### minimizing student income
-If student has taxable income, it will also be included in EFC, not a great idea considering the aid amount could have been granted otherwise.
+<mark>If student has taxable income, it will also be included in EFC, not a great idea considering the aid amount could have been granted otherwise.</mark>

 ###### minimizing student asset
-It is also not a good idea to have savings accounts under studnet's name since it will also be factored in EFC.
+<mark>Having savings or brokerage account under kids name, especially with good amount of money in them, would be included as student asset.</mark>
+<mark>Also, if you have house(s) under your kids name, that will be included as well so not recommended.</mark>

 #### Useful resources
 [https://studentaid.gov/h/apply-for-aid/fafsa](https://studentaid.gov/h/apply-for-aid/fafsa)